siner308/blog-posts/posts/django-virtualenv-en.md

 ---
-layout: post
 title: "Start Django with Virtualenv"
 subtitle: ""
-author: "Siner"
-header-img: "img/django/django-virtualenv.jpg"
-catalog: true
-header-mask:  0.3
 tags:
     - python
     - django
 date: 2019-01-12
-multilingual: false
 ---

 This post is based on **Ubuntu 16.04**.